 This read-only status bit is set when a conversion is completed, indicating that the A/D Data Register contains valid results.
 This bit is cleared whenever the A/D Status and Control Register is written and a new conversion is automatically started, or whenever the A/D Data Register is read.
-Once a conversion has been started by writing to the A/D Status and Control Register, conversions of the selected channel will continue every 32 cycles until the A/D Status and Control Register is written again.
-In this continuous conversion mode the A/D Data Register will be filled with new data, and the COCO bit set, every 32 cycles.
+Once a conversion has been started by writing to the A/D Status and Control Register, conversions of the selected channel will continue every 32 cycles until the A/D Status and Control Register will be filled with new data, and the COCO bit set, every 32 cycles.
 Data from the previous conversion will be overwritten regardless of the state of the COCO bit prior to writing.